 Provides a variety of technical and managerial support to rural nonprofit housing organizations and public housing authorities.

-All RCAC services are available to and have a priority to work with Tribes and Native communities.
-In addition, there are three programs designed specifically for Tribes.
+All RCAC services are available to and have a priority to work with tribes and Indigenous communities.
+In addition, there are three programs designed specifically for tribes.

 Work with water operators and administrators to ensure the delivery of safe drinking water on the Reservations served.